wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 <a name="MobileApps"></a>

 ## Phase 15.
 Devices - MS Authenticator app

+* User-owned BYOD (Bring Your Own Device) or Org-owned Windows or mobile devices are "Registered" to Azure AD (not joined) to access cloud resources (not on-prem).
+* Organisations with on-premises AD <strong>join</strong> org-owned Windows 10 (not Home) devices using Azure AD Connect.
+If worker is remote, set Group Policy or other AD requirements.
+* "Hybrid Join" Windows 10 and down-level (8.1, 7)
+<br /><br />

 7. Install the <strong>Microsoft Authenticator app</strong> on you smartphone and setup Two-factor authentication to approve access using your phone.